jade-young/Search_and_Assembly_7712/README.md

 + a barplot showing the read length frequency ("read_length_dist_plot.pdf")
 + a plot showing the relationship between false positive rates and array sizes ("FPR_array_size_plot.pdf")
 + a plot showing the relationship between array sizes and number of hash functions ("num_hash_array_size_plot.pdf")

+### **NOTE:** We would also expect there to be a string sequence representing the contig reported to the terminal if the query is found and if the de Bruijn graph sucessfully constructed it.
+HOWEVER, the current implementation is unable to do so.
+The only other output should be a blank line printed to the terminal